ignite/cli/docs/docs/contributing/01-plugins.md

 ```

 Now the next time the `ignite` command is run under your project, the declared
 plugin will be fetched, compiled and ran.
-This will result in more avaiable
+This will result in more available
 commands, and/or hooks attached to existing commands.

 ### Listing installed plugins